Wint3rmute/baczek.me/content/about.md

 the communication & telemetry systems of our satellites, create the tools used for automated testing and finally talk with the satellites on orbit.

-I'm involved
+Involved into a wide scope of satellite creation process: prototyping, tests and ground station operations, I have gained a significant insight into the design philosophy of space systems and I'm still eager to learn more.

-I worked on the telemetry & testing systems, doing some fancy code generation and automating the testing/building processes.
-Gained a great insight into low level and C++ during the internship.
-I am currently working there (as of February 2021).
+Two of the satellites I've worked on were launched on the [first commercial Virgin Orbit flight](https://virginorbit.com/the-latest/virgin-orbit-selected-to-launch-satrevolutions-constellation-of-constellations/).
+I am currently running mission operations for them, waiting for the next part of the constellation to launch around Q1 2022.

 {{< image src="/sw1ft.jpg" title="Summer of 2020.
 The SW1FT cubesat I worked on during my internship (artistic vision, duh)" >}}

 ## UAVs

-Since 2019, I've been rolling with the [Academic Aviation Club](http://akl.pwr.edu.pl) - a student club from my uni, dedicated to developing autonomous airplanes and drones.
+During 2019 I joined the [Academic Aviation Club](http://akl.pwr.edu.pl) - a student club from my university, dedicated to developing autonomous airplanes and drones.
 I've got the know-how to develop on top of ArduPilot-based flight controllers.

-As a confimation of my skills: I've attended [SAE Aero Design 2020](https://www.saeaerodesign.com/) and my team has placed second in the Advance cathegory.
+I've attended [SAE Aero Design 2020](https://www.saeaerodesign.com/) and my team has placed second in the Advance cathegory.

 {{< image src="/sae2020.jpg" title="8th of March 2020.
 Lakeland, FL, USA" >}}

 ## Linux

-Since my first Linux install (was 16 back then), I've fallen in love with the customizability and flexibility of this operating system.
+Since my first Linux install I've fallen in love with the customizability and flexibility of this operating system.
 Since then, I've been using it everywhere I could ([my Kindle runs Arch btw](https://github.com/Wint3rmute/arch-linux-on-kindle)).

-I've a solid knowledge base on Linux-related tools: from shell scripts to Docker containers.
+I've a solid knowledge base on Linux-related tools: from building embedded linux distributions to deploying Docker-based infrastructure.
 In my spare time, I'm running Linux-related lectures on my uni, trying to teach more people about the advantages of the OS and providing them with knowledge for a painless transition to Linux.